Drak-Side/HotelManagementSystem/README.md

 - The project is built using the Java Swing API, which provides a modern and flexible UI compared to the older AWT components.
 - All AWT components have been replaced with Swing components to ensure compatibility and improved functionality.

-## Contributing
-Contributions are welcome.
-Please fork the repository and submit a pull request with your improvements.